-"Do you know how many [copies of The Death Of WCW] I've autographed [...] and when the people come up to me with the book, they're scared to death!
-And I'm like, "are you kidding me, gimme the book, I'll sign it!"."Vince Russo
+"Do you know how many copies of the book The Death of WCW I've autographed [...] and when the people come up to me with the book, they're scared to death!
+And I'm like, 'are you kidding me, gimme the book, I'll sign it!'"

 — Vince Russo being a good sport (2006).